 Even if the task is to reinvent the brand, it is useful to have the old documents.
 This is good for consistency, and will give a good indication on what to change or keep.

 - What is your target market?

 At this point, it should be relatively clear for them to tell, but clarity is important .
 Detail your target market and their priorities.
 Be sure to include their location, demographic and whether it is business-to-user, business-to-business, and the clients age, gender, income etc. This information will help us choose a style for the website that embraces the preference of its users and their most likely access point (mobile, tablet, laptop etc.).

 Other design brief content

 The quality of the final website is strongly limited by the source material.
 That includes graphics, photography and copy.

 The brief should state who is providing these source materials and who you are asking to do it.
-If they are being done, we would recommend getting them done professionally, especially photography, as the end result will be stunted without.

 - Technical requirements

 Going slightly deep into the technical requirements, it’s helpful to list who will be hosting the website, who is responsible for maintenance and who needs access.
 If you’re unsure, talk this through with the web designer and they will advise on the best setup.